-Hollywood Forever cemetery was founded in 1899 by farmer and businessman, Isaac Van Nuys.
+Hollywood Forever cemetery was founded in 1899 by farmer and businessman Isaac Van Nuys.

-Originally called Hollywood Memorial Park Cemetary, the site was one of the first "park-like" cemeteries on the West Coast.
+Originally called Hollywood Memorial Park Cemetery, the site was one of the first “park-like” cemeteries on the West Coast.
 It features a lush green landscape, classical architecture, and is listed on the National Register of Historic Sites.

 Hollywood Forever is the final resting place for more Hollywood bigwigs and celebrities than any other cemetery in the world.
 Stars such as Cecil B. DeMille, Johnny Ramone and Estelle Getty have all been laid to rest here.
-During the movie industry's growth in the 1920s, visitors would flock to Los Angeles in search of celebrity homes and tombstones.
-Among the tombs was industrialist William J. Clark's Greek Revival-style catacomb.
-Visitors must walk over a 40-foot granite bridge in order to reach Clark's resting place, which sits on its own island in a lake and cost $500K to complete.
+During the movie industry’s growth in the 1920s, visitors would flock to Los Angeles in search of celebrity homes and tombstones.
+Among the tombs was industrialist William A. Clark Jr.’s Greek Revival-style catacomb.
+Visitors must walk over a 40-foot granite bridge in order to reach Clark’s resting place, which sits on its own island in a lake and cost $500K to complete.

 Though the cemetery flourished as an attraction through the 1940s, it became increasingly downtrodden over the next few decades.
 By the 1990s, the site suffered from mismanagement, neglect, and an earthquake which left potholes and open crypts in its wake.
 In late 1997, twenty-seven-year old Tyler Cassity purchased the lot for a mere $375,000 and has since worked to restore the estimated $7M worth of damages from the decades of neglect.

 In the restoration process, Cassity has uncovered long-forgotten mausoleums and elaborate rooms filled with stained-glass windows and vaulted ceilings.
-In October of 1999, Cassity erected a granite monument to Hattie McDaniel, an Oscar-winning African American actress who died in 1952.
+In October of 1999, Cassity erected a granite monument to Hattie McDaniel, an Oscar-winning African-American actress who died in 1952.
 Though McDaniel wished to be buried in the cemetery along with her Hollywood contemporaries, the bigotry of the time prevented her wish from being fulfilled.
-"They made a horrible decision and it is in our power to correct it," Cassity said.
+“They made a horrible decision and it is in our power to correct it,” Cassity said.